Prisjakt/feed-specification/docs/feeds/offer/fields/availability.md

     </dt>
     <dd>
     <ReactMarkdown>
-      You're currently taking orders for this product, but it's not yet been released for sale.
-You're required to provide the availability date [`availability_date`](/feeds/offer/fields/availability_date.md) attribute to indicate the day that the product becomes available for delivery.
+        {`You're currently taking orders for this product, but it's not yet been released for sale.
+You're required to provide the availability date [availability_date](/feeds/offer/fields/availability_date.md) attribute to indicate the day that the product becomes available for delivery.`}
     </ReactMarkdown>
     </dd>
 <dt>